Thomas Cromwell: Anne Boleyn

-From 1527, Henry VIII sought to have his marriage to Queen Catherine of Aragon annulled, so that he could lawfully marry Anne Boleyn.
-At the centre of the campaign to secure the annulment was the emerging doctrine of royal supremacy over the church.
+From 1527, Henry VIII sought to have his marriage to Queen Catherine of Aragon annulled, so that he could lawfully marry Anne Boleyn with the hope of producing a legitimate heir who could inherit and secure the Tudor line.
+At the centre of the campaign to secure the annulment was the emerging (or crafted) doctrine of royal supremacy over the church.
 By the autumn of 1531, Cromwell had taken control of the supervision of the King's legal and parliamentary affairs, working closely with Thomas Audley, and had joined the inner circle of the council.
 By the following spring, he had begun to exert influence over elections to the House of Commons.

 The third session of what is now known as the Reformation Parliament had been scheduled for October 1531, but was postponed until 15 January 1532 because of Henry's indecision as to the best way to proceed towards his annulment.
 Cromwell favoured the assertion of royal supremacy over the recalcitrant Church, and he manipulated support in the House of Commons for the measure by resurrecting anti-clerical grievances, the "supplication against the ordinaries" expressed earlier, in the session of 1529.
 Once he achieved his goal of managing affairs in Parliament, he never relinquished it.
 In March 1532, speaking without royal permission, he urged the House of Commons to draw up a list of clerical abuses in need of reform.
 On 18 March 1532, the Commons delivered a supplication to the King, denouncing clerical abuses and the power of the ecclesiastical courts, and describing Henry as "the only head, sovereign lord, protector and defender" of the Church.
 On 14 May 1532, Parliament was prorogued.
 Two days later, Sir Thomas More resigned as Lord Chancellor, realising that the battle to save the King's marriage to Catherine was lost.
 More's resignation from the Council represented a triumph for Cromwell and the pro-Reformation faction at court.

 The King's gratitude to Cromwell was expressed in a grant of the lordship of the manor of Romney in the Welsh Marches (recently confiscated from the family of the executed Edward Stafford, 3rd Duke of Buckingham) and appointment to three relatively minor offices: Master of the Jewels on 14 April 1532, Clerk of the Hanaper on 16 July, and Chancellor of the Exchequer on 12 April 1533.
 None of these offices afforded much income, but the appointments were an indication of royal favour, and gave Cromwell a position in three major institutions of government: the royal household, the Chancery, and the Exchequer.